zendeskgarden/css-components/.github/CONTRIBUTING.md

   _This package will never be published to the registry._
 * `├── packages/` – the folder that contains individual `@zendeskgarden` packages which are published to the registry.<br>
-  `│   ├── .template/` – a special template package referenced by `yarn new` to generate a component.<br>
   `│   ├── buttons/`<br>
   `│   ├── tabs/`<br>
   `│   └── etc.`